What is personal property insurance?

 What does personal property insurance cover?

-Personal property insurance may cover the following items not permanently affixed to your home:
+Personal property insurance may cover the following items that are not permanently affixed to your home, like:

 - Sporting goods

 However, many people do not know exactly how much all their personal property is worth.
-To ensure that you are not in this majority, it is a good idea to take an inventory of all your personal property (which would include pictures and the purchase price of every item) yearly.
-Then, store this information electronically as well as on paper, in two different locations.
+To ensure that you are not in this majority, it is a good idea to create an inventory of all your personal property (which would include pictures and the purchase price of every item) and update it yearly.
+Then, store this information electronically as well as on paper in two different locations.
 This will greatly simplify the claim-filing process if something happens in the future.

 How much personal property coverage do I need?